mikecalvo/mikecalvo.github.io/msse/assignments/1/index.md

 # Assignment #1

-## twtr
+## playlist

-### Due Date: 2/12/2016
+### Due Date: 2/10/2017

 # Assignment Overview
-- Implement a social media platform similar to Twitter
-- Implement the domain model and persistence of the model using Grails Domain classes
+- Implement the domain model for a music playlist system
-- Write Grails unit and integration tests to verify that you've implemented the requirements
+- Use JPA and SpringBoot
+- Use Spock to test persistence requirements

 # Deliverables
-1. Access to source code repository (preferrably git)
+1. Access to source code repository
-1. Working Grails project on which I can run without error or failure:
-  `grails test-app`
+1. Working SpringBoot project should build with passing tests:
+  `./gradlew clean build`
 1. All requirements implemented and tested with passing tests

 # System Description
-Create an application that works like a simplified Twitter.
-The initial requirements will include storage of data to the model required to support accounts, messages, and account following.
+Create an application that allows a user to create a playlist of songs.
+The songs will be saved in the database along with their release and artist information.

-Messages are posted by accounts.
-An account can follow another account.
+# Chicken Feet Diagram
+`Account -< Playlist -< Songs >- Release >- Artist`

+# Recommended Implementation
+Use JPA annotations to define your domain model on Groovy classes.
+Use the JPA repository functionality in Spring Data to interact with the data store.

 # Testing Requirements
-For each requirement below, the type of required test is specified.
-Unit tests are Grails unit tests (they do not require Grails to be running).
-These should use the DomainClassUnitTestMixin annotation to provide mocking of Grails-provided domain methods.
-Integration tests are Grails integration tests that require the Grails application to be running.
-These will interact with the running database instance within your Grails app.

 Some requirements need to be verified using data-driven tests.
 These should be Spock tests that use the `where` directive.
 For example:

 ```